iadvize/documentation/Documentation.md

 **max_occupation_rate**
 *Maximum occupation rate*
 Part of production time during which an agent is connected to the panel and is occupied to a maximum.

-**non_occupation_duration**
-*Inocc.*
-Period of time during which an agent is connected to the panel and is simultaneously available and not busy.

-**non_occupation_rate**
-*Rate of non-occupation*
-Part of production time during which an agent is connected to the panel and is simultaneously available and not busy.

 **non_production_duration**
 *Not in production*
 Period during which an agent is connected to the panel, unavailable and yet not busy.